hikeventures/hikeventures.github.io/_posts/best/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 However, on ultralight tents like the MSR Hubba Hubba NX I would definitely use a tent footprint.

-## Tent pegs & poles

-Tents usually come with pegs.
-If you want to save a little bit of weight then you could also purchase separate carbon pegs and poles like the [MSR Carbon Core Stake Kit](http://amzn.to/1Q32GJG) which weights only 6 grams.
+## Does a tent need a vestibule?

+A vestibule is only needed if you want to protect your gear from rain.

+Alternatively, you can also use a tarp or take your gear in your tent.

+In some cases it’s also possible to cook in the vestibule.

 ## Should I choose a tunnel tent or dome tent?